Oak-Digital/medusa-product-feed/README.md

 Both endpoints are public by default (no auth middleware).
 Adjust as needed in your app if you require protection.

+For the XML endpoint, the response sets `Content-Type: application/xml`.

 ### Query parameters

 - `country_code`: Two/three-letter country code used to pick a Region (e.g., `DK`, `US`, `de`).
 If provided and matched, it takes precedence over `currency`.